 A court must decide: Does the law still apply to everyone, the president included?

-Coleman was a Republican members of the House from Missouri from 1976 to 1993.
+Coleman was a Republican member of the House from Missouri from 1976 to 1993.
 He is a retired lobbyist and an advisor to the Protect Democracy Project, an anti-authoritarian watchdog group.

 It is a bedrock American principle that no one, not even the president of the United States, is above the law.
 The president, like all Americans, must pay taxes, must give evidence when sought by a court or Congress, and must follow the law.
 If this principle is to survive, the D.C.
 Circuit Court of Appeals must reverse a ruling that Congress cannot sue to enforce subpoenas of executive branch officials.